 “Yin yoga lessons with Elena were always fantastic and very useful!
 She nourished my body with gentle kindness and powerful energy.
 Always with clear explanation of movement.
 I would highly recommend Elena’s yin class to everyone!”

 The class will start with a short mindfulness meditation, giving you time to arrive, settle and tune in to your body.

-You will be carefully guided in and out of the shapes and will be suggested variations and adjustments for your unique anatomy so that you can get the most out of the class.
+I will carefully guide you in and out of these poses and will suggest variations and adjustments for your unique body structure.

-Sometimes we’ll be adding some gentle movement in between the static poses to warm up the body or to release any tension or stagnation.
+We’ll be also adding some soft movement in between the static poses.
+The aim is to generate the heat in the muscles, as well as to release any tension or stagnation.

 The class will end with ‘savasana’ – the resting pose, and a final meditation to conclude the practice.
 There will be time to reflect, share or ask questions at the end of the class if you wish to do so.

 The mental-health and trauma-informed approach is all about creating a safe and supportive environment to help you reconnect with your body.
 It is common for someone who has experienced acute stress or trauma to report feeling disconnected from physical sensations.
 To rebuild this connection, so that you can once again rely on the cues your body is sending you, it is crucial to feel safe.
 Here some of the ways I will try to ensure this safety and support: